opax92/movies/README.md

 # Movies

 Simple application for managing movies.
-You can add with details like your rating, actors and director information, you can also managing added movies(delete, get all sorted by rating)
+You can add movies with details like your rating, actors and director information.
+You can also managing added earlir movies(delete, get all movies sorted by rating).

 ## Installation

-Create database in Postgres and run migration which is in file 'postgres_database_migration.sql' Create 'config' directory in root path project and create inside 'config' directore file application.properties with database credential properties:
+Create database in Postgres and run migration which is in file 'postgres_database_migration.sql'.
+Create 'config' directory in root path project and create inside 'config' file application.properties with database credential properties:

 ```
 spring.datasource.url =
 spring.datasource.username =
 spring.datasource.password =
 ```
-fill correctly these properties.
+fill correctly above properties.

 ## How to use REST endpoints?
 Controller is mapping request on "/movies", for example http://sebastian.opacki.pl/movies